-Which Stabilization Method is Right for You?
+Grouting vs Underpinning: Which Foundation Stabilization Method is Right for Your Project?

 Benefits of Grouting

-One of the most common and most effective ways to stabilize soil and repair a sinkhole is a process called grouting.
-This process is used to fill the void and prevent it from collapsing further by stabilizing the soil.
+Grouting is a common, and very effective way to stabilize soil and repair a sinkhole.
+Grouting fills the void so it won’t continue to collapse.
 There are two types of grouting: chemical grouting and cement grouting.

-Chemical Grouting: This is a void filling method in which a resin such as polyurethane foam is injected to fill the void and support the foundation above.
-Once injected, the polyurethane foam expands to fill the void completely, binding the soil together to provide extra support for the foundation on top.
-There are several different types of chemical grouting that exert different amounts of pressure and have varying levels of foam expansion.
+Chemical Grouting: In this void filling method, a resin such as polyurethane foam is used to fill the void.
+Once it’s injected, the polyurethane foam expands to completely fill the void.
+It binds the soil together and provides extra support for the foundation.
+There are several different types of chemical grouting.
+Each one exerts a different amount of pressure and level of foam expansion.

 Benefits of Underpinning

-The first step in the underpinning process is to drive a steel foundation pier, such as a steel push pier or helical pier, into the ground beneath the void.
-The pier is installed deep underground until it anchors in the stable soils beneath the shifting top layers.
-Then, the weight of the structure can be transferred to the pier so that it can lift and stabilize the foundation.The job site is then cleaned up and the equipment hauled away.
+The first step in underpinning involves driving a steel foundation pier, such as a steel push pier or helical pier, into the ground beneath the void.
+The pier is installed deep underground until it reaches load-bearing soil beneath the shifting top layers.
+The piers take the weight of the structure and transfer it to stable soil that can support it.
+After the structure is lifted and stabilized, the job site is cleaned up and the equipment hauled away.

-- Products are easy to install
+- The piers are easy to install.

-- Can be installed in all weather
+- The piers can be installed in all types of weather.

-- Prevents further issues
+- It prevents further foundation issues from developing.